nikolak/BBBot/README.md

 ========

 BBBot is a simple IRC bot written in python using [irclib](http://python-irclib.sourceforge.net/ "irclib -- Internet Relay Chat (IRC) protocol client library").
 It's a simple bot that enables selected users to add links/text to be displayed when users use commands.
+Primarily wiritten to share stream/download links and/or episode info for TV Shows.
 It also displays information when the next episode airs and its name.
 The data is saved using shelve.
-Requires python 2.6+
+Should work on every 2.6+ python.
+Tested and developed on python 2.7.3.

 Commands
 ========

-Commands are divided into 3 categories, admins, authortized users and normal users.
+Commands are divided into 3 calink tegories, admins, authortized users and normal users.

+All commands except the ones for normal users can be used via private chat i.e. they don't have to be said to bot publicly on a channel.

 Admins:
 --------

 `.turn <on/off>`    - turns bot on or off, bot will still be online but it will ignore all commands.

-`.ath <username>`   - adds <username> to authorized list allowing them to use .<add/remove> and .<update>.
-Note list of authoritized usernames isn't saved i.e. is lost on restart.
+`.ath <username>`   - adds <username> to authorized list allowing them to use commands listed below under "Admins/authoritized nicknames" section.
+Note: list of authoritized usernames isn't saved i.e. is lost on restart.

 `.rmath <username>` - removes <username> from authorized list

-`.join <channel>`   - bot will join #<channel> be sure to write the channel name without # otherwise the bot will join ##<channel>
+`.join <channel>`   - bot will join <channel>

-`.quit <channel>`   - bot will part from #<channel> be sure to use <chanel> without #
+`.quit <channel>`   - bot will part from <channel>

 Admins/authoritized nicknames: